-Even though clinical isolates of P. gingivalisbe likely to be sensitive to the majority antimicrobial agents and usually do not generate β-lactamase, fairly little information is obtainable on in vitro antibiotic susceptibility.
-Moreover, antibiotic resistance among anaerobes is constantly rising which may be associated to the selective pressure applied by the use of antibiotics10,21.Determination of susceptibility to antimicrobials in vitro can be essential in certain conditions, for example, to screen patterns of sensitivity and resistance in a population and to assist in the choice of ansuitable antibiotic when implied in endodontic therapy.
-The disc diffusion assay was evaluated to determine the sensitivity of different antimicrobial agents against anaerobic bacteria and found to be suitable 10,21.Recent indication shows that endodontic infection is straight related to bacterial invasion of dentine, the root canal system, and peri-root tissue.
-Treatment is mainly reliant on mechano-chemical, remove infected pulp and dentine remnants to avoid re-infection.
+Even though clinical isolates of P. gingivalisarelikely to be sensitive to the majority antimicrobial agents and usually do not generate β-lactamase, fairly little information is obtainable on in vitro antibiotic susceptibility.
+Moreover, antibiotic resistance among anaerobes is constantly rising which may be associated to the selective pressure applied by the use of antibiotics10,21.Determination of susceptibility to antimicrobials in vitro can be essential in certain conditions, for example, to screen patterns of sensitivity and resistance in a population and to assist in the choice of asuitable antibiotic when implied in endodontic therapy.
+The disc diffusion assay was evaluated for determination of the sensitivity of anaerobic bacteria against different antimicrobial agents and was found to be suitable 10,21.Recent indication shows that endodontic infection is straight related to bacterial invasion of dentine, the root canal system, and peri-root tissue.
+Treatment is mainly reliant on mechano-chemical remove infected pulp and dentine remnants to avoid re-infection.
 Failure rates due to contamination are alterable from 11-20% 22,23.The therapeutic method for endodontic infection is comparable to that of an anaerobic infection in general.
 Surgery acts a key role; debridement of necrotic tissue and drainage of pus collections is fundamental.
-On the other hand, in some cases such as puffiness, weakness, superficial erythema, lymphadenopathy, fever, or if surgical treatment cannot be executed due to the general condition of the patient, antimicrobial therapy must be determined with cautious choice of the antibiotic to be prescribed 21, 24.Establishing drug sensitivity patterns in pathogenic bacteria is anvital step for risinga rational antimicrobial guide.
+On the other hand, in some cases such as puffiness, weakness, superficial erythema, lymphadenopathy, fever, or if surgical treatment cannot be executed due to the general condition of the patient, antimicrobial therapy must be determined with cautious choice of the antibiotic to be prescribed 21, 24.Establishing drug sensitivity patterns in pathogenic bacteria is avital step for risinga rational antimicrobial guide.
 In dentistry, once the use of antimicrobial drugs is required, the selection of antibiotic is established on sensitivity pattern research described from the international literature.
 It has been revealed that anaerobic bacteria can cause a number of critical human infections, and that they are becoming gradually more resistant to numerous of the conventional anti-anaerobic antibiotics currently in use.
 In reality, over latest years, resistance to various antimicrobial agents has been commonly described intercontinental and sensitivity patterns have become less predictable10,25.Therefore in patients with aggressive periodontitis, the majority clinicians commend matching antibiotic therapy10,26.
 Nevertheless, regrettably, neither adequate guidelines nor pattern of antimicrobial susceptibility to P.gingivalis are available from Yemen for appropriate antimicrobial therapy.
 The most common drugs used as part of periodontal therapy include amoxicillin, amoxicillin-clavulanic acid, tetracycline, azithromycin, clindamycin, moxifloxacin and metronidazole10,26,27.
 Conversely, taking into account the most common antibiotics prescribed for systemic diseases, there were additives to this panel that included cefazolin, cefuroxime, doxycycline, , cefotaxime and ceftriaxone.
 Even though P. gingivilis are facultative anaerobic organisms, antimicrobial susceptibility testing is performed for anaerobic bacteria.
 There are three different methods for this purpose including agar dilution, broth microdilution and MIC gradient method by E-test strips28, 29.In this study, a disc diffusion assay was used to test the antimicrobials for P. gingivilis as the results are similar to those of anaerobic bacteria disc diffusion methods with their standard scales for inhibition zone diameter being considered the “gold standard”.
 Several studies have examined the effect of different periodontal treatments on clinical and microbiological parameters in LAP10, 30, 31.
 To my knowledge, there are no publications on the pattern of antimicrobial susceptibility to P. gingivilis from Yemen.